top of page

 What to see

-Two of the casemates are of the R669 type, small buildings for 10cm calibre guns, and both have been subjected to massive internal explosions.
 You can find many casemates in this state in the Pas de Calais region as they were used to either destroy left-over ammunition once the sites were captured or purposely destroyed to ensure they couldn’t be used again.

-Today the site stands on private farmland and cannot be accessed without permission.
+The site stands on private farmland and cannot be accessed without permission.

 Gallery